ss9522/ReciPy/README.md

 To serve as a non-technical analogy, APIs are akin to waiters in a restaurant.
 They:
 1. Take meal requests from patrons;
-2. Standardise those requests in format appropriate for chefs and their teams; and
+2. Standardise those requests in a format appropriate for chefs and their teams; and
 3. Return to patrons with the dishes they requested.

 **APIs are everywhere we look -**